chapter09/blog/_posts/2014-03-03-proof-for-pricing-schemes.md

 $$       U(d,p) = f(d) - pd    \quad\quad\quad(1)$$

-if the operator charges a fee $p$ for each unit of demands.
+if the operator charges a fee $$p$$ for each unit of demands.
 And the operator's utility is:

 $$       V(d,p) = pd - vg(d)   \quad\quad\quad(2)$$